 I won't go into details here on how to fix them, because, frankly, there's a lot of stuff to be said.
 So instead I created a course for you.
 It's completely free, and you can sign up HERE.
 Just scroll to the end of the page, insert your name & email, and you'll get it.

-I hope it will make you an amazing speaker.
+I hope it will help you along on your path to becoming a great speaker.